youand18/javakotlin-dasanders/Final/app/src/README.md

 ![](Screenshots/flashcardback.png)

-You navigate to the next card with the "Next" button and the "Shuffle" button will shuffle the set.
+You navigate to the next card with the "Next Card" button and the "Shuffle" button will shuffle the set.

 ## Guessing Game Screenshot